iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/cctv-installation.md

 Book CCTV installation{{$doc.location}} for security with eyes on every angle

 #description
-Keep an eye on your property, even when you’re not there.
+Keep an eye on your property, even when you're not there.
 BaseLink connects you with skilled network engineers{{$doc.location}} who install CCTV systems tailored to your layout — with crystal-clear footage, mobile access, and reliable recording around the clock.

 #description
 We fit both indoor and outdoor cameras, with motion detection, night vision and infrared options available.
 Whether you want discreet cameras or visible deterrents, our engineers will assess your space and recommend the best placement during a free site survey.